 My dog is no athlete, can he handle Camp Woof?

 Not to worry!
 We adjust the activity level for each dog after consultation with you.
 The goal is to give your dog some physical and mental activity to reduce his separation anxiety, not to wear him out.
 Older dogs and dogs with medical conditions can still benefit from exercise.
 We will work with you and with your veterinarian if necessary to agree on an individual program for your dog.
 Many people find that when their dog leaves Camp Woof, he is well on the way toward a good exercise and weight loss program - keep it up when he goes home!

 How big is Camp Woof?

-Small.
-We couldn’t do what we do if Camp Woof were as large as most boarding kennels.
-We take a maximum of 12 dogs to ensure plenty of personal attention for each individual.
+We only have 12 runs to ensure plenty of personal attention for each individual.
 Most boarding kennels have 50 or even 100 dogs in a warehouse atmosphere.
 This means your dog will be cared for by hired help, never as good.
 A program like ours is impossible to conduct with a large number of dogs.
 As for the Camp Woof environs, we are in the country with trees and fresh air.
 Camp Woof has 2 large fenced enclosures for dogs and miles of low-traffic country roads where we take dogs on hikes (always on lead of course).